-4.3.12.1.2 An air transfer opening(s) shall not be permitted in walls or in doors separating egress corridors from adjoining areas.
+4.3.12.1.3 An air transfer opening(s) shall not be permitted in walls or in doors separating egress corridors from adjoining areas.

-4.3.12.1.2.1 An air transfer opening(s) shall be permitted in walls or doors from toilet rooms, bathrooms, shower rooms, sink closets, and similar auxiliary spaces opening directly onto the egress corridor.
+4.3.12.1.3.1 An air transfer opening(s) shall be permitted in walls or doors from toilet rooms, bathrooms, shower rooms, sink closets, and similar auxiliary spaces opening directly onto the egress corridor.

-4.3.12.1.2.2 Where door clearances do not exceed those specified for fire doors in NFPA 80, Standard for Fire Doors and Other Opening Protectives, air transfer caused by pressure differentials shall be permitted.
+△ 4.3.12.1.3.2 Where door clearances do not exceed those specified for fire doors in NFPA 80 air transfer caused by pressure differentials shall be permitted.

-4.3.12.1.2.3 Use of egress corridors shall be permitted as part of an engineered smoke-control system.
+4.3.12.1.3.3 Use of egress corridors shall be permitted as part of an engineered smoke-control system.

-4.3.12.1.2.4 Air transfer opening(s) shall be permitted in walls or in doors separating egress corridors from adjoining areas in detention and correctional occupancies with corridor separations of open construction (e.g., grating doors or grating partitions).
+4.3.12.1.3.4 Air transfer opening(s) shall be permitted in walls or in doors separating egress corridors from adjoining areas in detention and correctional occupancies with corridor separations of open construction (e.g., grating doors or grating partitions).